19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elves.md

 300+

-## Language

-Elvish, Orcish

 ## Lore

-*Elves are the longest living [Ancestry](../Ancestry.md) in Mithrinia.
-There are a wide variety of subcultures of elf across, but there are three primary categories.*
+*Elves are the longest living [Ancestry](../Ancestry.md) in Mithrinia, they are ethereal and have point ears.*

 ### Forest Elf (Sylvan)

-*Forest Elves are an ethereal and long living people in tune with the forces of [Life](../../../Magic/Spells/Spell%20Domains/Life.md).*
+*Forest Elves are a graceful people in tune with the forces of [Life](../../../Magic/Spells/Spell%20Domains/Life.md).*

 > ***Elowin Moonlight**: The first Queen of the Elves, a powerful sorceress and diviner.*